 Capt.
 Drew Cavanaugh

-As always I look forward to seeing you on the water.
-Tight lines and bent rods!
+I look forward to seeing you on the water.
+Tight lines and great days ahead!

 Captain Drew Cavanaugh